deepankarkansal/EmotionRecognition_MusicRecommendation/Endsem_Project/Readme.md

 The song dataset is as follows:
 Playlist = https://docs.google.com/spreadsheets/d/1AmlOC6RN-pYKdU6nU2e2dmxXPYhJGc3zWknkKQFt9O4/edit?usp=sharing

-Note : To access the dataset you must login with IIITD gmail accounts.

 **Model used in our project :**

-The link all the models used in our project =
+The link all the models used in our project = https://drive.google.com/drive/folders/1ir60fi0oThQBPDE86KJkWETvOFwMfkGL?usp=sharing

+Note : To access the dataset  and models you must login with your IIITD gmail accounts.